Victory with Helium

 *Technically, the coverage is called LongFi.
 You don’t need a SIM card to access LongFi, there’s no minimum fee to use the network, and ranges are up to 100 times that of WiFi.
 It’s very different than WiFi, even though they both transfer information wirelessly.

-23 thoughts on “Victory With Helium: Power Moves For New People”
+23 responses to “Victory With Helium: Power Moves For New People”

 1. Hi Nik ~ Need your 4 digit code on Discord so I can send an invite, I reside in So California and have an issue my RT240 registration port forwarding.
 Thank you!